-Our licensed attorneys can help you finally get “estate planning” checked off of your to-do list.
-Our law firm has several attorneys, all of whom have experience in estate planning, wills, and trusts.
-Thus, we understand the importance of planning your estate, and sometimes just as importantly, we also understand why people might procrastinate when it comes to wills, trusts, powers of attorney, and estate planning.
+At Affordable Legal Services, our estate planning attorneys can help you finally get that Will and Trust checked off of your to-do list.
+Our estate planning lawyers understand the importance of setting up your wills, trusts, and powers of attorney, and sometimes just as importantly, we also understand why people might procrastinate when it comes to estate planning.

-Why have you been putting off your estate plan?
+Why have you been putting off creating your estate plan?

-Does the process seem complicated and time consuming?
-Do you find that your eventual demise is not the most exhilarating topic to think or talk about?
-Do you assume it will be expensive to pay an hourly attorney to handle all of this?
-In our experience, most people do put off estate planning to some extent, usually for some or all of the above reasons.
+Are you worried that writing a will or trust will be complicated or time consuming?
+Perhaps your eventual demise is not the most exhilarating topic to think or talk about?
+Do you fear it will be expensive, or you will have to pay an attorney by the hour?
+In our experience, most people do put off estate planning to some extent, and it is usually for some or all of the above reasons.

 Please allow us to respond to the above concerns.

 First of all, the estate planning process does not have to be complicated or time consuming.
 Most in-person estate plans (in which you visit us here at the firm) only require two meetings, unless you desire additional meetings.

 First, we send you an informational packet to review and fill out, and we will ask you to bring it with you to the initial consultation.
 At the first meeting, we will review the packet, address your concerns, and answer your questions about estate planning (concerning wills, revocable living trusts, powers of attorney, health care directives, etc).
 Once you hire our firm to proceed with your estate plan, we will prepare the rough drafts of the necessary agreements and then send you the drafts by email or regular mail, whichever you prefer.